 After being hurt in a car, truck, motorcycle, or pedestrian collision, you may experience myriad injuries, even ones you may never have heard of before.
 Some injuries are minor, like bruises and superficial cuts.
 However, you may experience traumatic and serious injuries, including complex bone fractures, deep lacerations, soft tissue injuries, crush injuries, amputation, and more.
 In rare circumstances, instead of recovering from the injury to the greatest extent possible, you may suffer chronic pain for an extended period of time.
 This could be Type I or Type II Complex Regional Pain Syndrome (CRPS), which physicians believe arises due to damaged or malfunctioning nerve systems.

 If you suffered serious injuries in a car crash, do not hesitate to talk with a personal injury lawyer about your legal rights and options.
-At the Law Office of Jennifer L. Donaldson, we are here to listen to your story and investigate fault and liability.
+At Donaldson Law, LLC, we are here to listen to your story and investigate fault and liability.
 When another person or business is liable for your injuries, we can represent you in an insurance claim or lawsuit in pursuit of appropriate compensation.

 What is Complex Regional Pain Syndrome (CRPS)?

 Complex Regional Pain Syndrome is a type of chronic pain, which typically affects your arm, hand, leg, or foot.
 Chronic pain means you experience persistent and significant pain for at least six months.
 You may describe the pain as numbness, a burning sensation, pins and needles, pressure, or as if someone is squeezing your limb or extremity.

 According to the National Institute of Neurological Disorders and Stroke, the condition also is associated with numerous other symptoms, including

 - Heightened skin sensitivity;

 - Changes in skin color—it may be pale, red, purple, or blotchy;